Vasco-0/PBC_electrical_library/README.md

 Created to support the Portugal Boat Challenge community
 and promote standardized, safe, and clear electric-boat engineering.

-If this library helps your team, please ⭐ star the repo and share improvements!
+If this library helps your team, please ⭐ star the repo!

 ---

 ## 📧 Contact

 Questions or suggestions?
-Open an issue or contact the maintainers.
+Open an issue or contact the maintainers portugalboatchallenge@gmail.com.